python/cpython/Doc/library/_winreg.rst

 .. versionadded:: 2.0

 These functions expose the Windows registry API to Python.
-Instead of using an integer as the registry handle, a handle object is used to ensure that the handles are closed correctly, even if the programmer neglects to explicitly close them.
+Instead of using an integer as the registry handle, a :ref:`handle object <handle-object>` is used to ensure that the handles are closed correctly, even if the programmer neglects to explicitly close them.

 This module exposes a very low-level interface to the Windows registry; it is expected that in the future a new ``winreg`` module will be created offering a